vitorio55/platform-challenges/README.md

 - Solution class (inside src/main/java path)
 - Solution tests (inside src/test/java path)
 - Solution test inputs and outputs (inside src/test/resources path)

+To run a solution class, do it from its test class.
+It will trigger all the registered test cases against the referred solution.